 A review of the data available on the National Parks and Wildlife Service (NPWS) map viewer shows that there are no special protection areas (SPAs), natural heritage areas (NHAs), or special areas of conservation (SAC) within 500 m of the Site.
-The nearest protected sites are the South Dublin Bay SAC (000210) and South Dublin Bay and River Tolka Estuary SPA (004024) located approximately 2.15 km north of the site.
-This location is also a proposed Natural Heritage Area (pNHA).
-At this distance from the indicative leak location, these sites not considered a potential receptor as there is no viable pathway present.
+The nearest protected site is the South Dublin Bay and River Tolka Estuary SPA (004024), located approximately 2.65 km south east of the Site.
+This location is also a proposed Natural Heritage Area (pNHA) forming part of the North Dublin Bay pNHA (004024).
+At this distance from the indicative leak location, Dublin Bay is not considered a potential receptor as there is no viable pathway present.
+The River Tolka is located approximately 800 m to the south of the leak location.
+The River Tolka forms part of the Royal canal pNHA.
+Again, at this location the River Tolka is not considered to be a viable receptor for this site.
 We note that this report does not represent an ecological assessment and that if such assessments are required will be completed separately by a suitably qualified ecologist as appropriate.